henningM1r/gr_DCF77_Receiver/README.md

     + pyzmq 22.2.1
     + gnuradio-osmosdr 0.2.0
 + An SDR receiver capable of receiving in the range of at least 1 kHz - 1 MHz, e.g. an _Airspy Discovery HF+_ is configured and used for this project.
 + An antenna that provides a sufficiently clear DCF77 signal, e.g. a simple _YouLoop_ loop antenna was used for this project.
 Indoor reception should probably be possible if you are close enough (<1000 km) to the DCF77 transmitter in Mainflingen, Germany.
-You should mount the antenna close to a window.
+You should mount the antenna close to a window or outside.
     +  https://www.ptb.de/cms/en/ptb/fachabteilungen/abt4/fb-44/ag-442/dissemination-of-legal-time/dcf77/reach-of-dcf77.html
 + The user might also need some antenna cables and adapters to connect the SDR with the antenna.
 + This project has been successfully tested in: